Brbn-jpg/llama-talks/README.md

-# OllamaChat
+# LlamaTalks

-OllamaChat is a Spring Boot-based chatbot application leveraging LangChain4j and Ollama for advanced conversational AI.
+LlamaTalks is a Spring Boot-based chatbot application leveraging LangChain4j and Ollama for advanced conversational AI.
 It supports streaming responses, conversation management, and persistent chat history.

 ## Features